bhanafee/Sensitive/README.md

 being the same class, then delegates to the equals method of the protected object.

 The `toString()` method delegates to the string formatter, using `String.format("%s", this)`.

+## Redactor interface

+The `Redactor` interface itself is a shorthand for the `BiFunction<T, Integer, CharSequence>` required by `Sensitive.redactor()` and `Sensitive.alternate()`.
+The interface additionally provides some predefined methods that can be composed and delegated.

+The `empty()` method always returns a function that returns an empty String.

+The `limited(…)` methods return functions that wrap another redactor and impose upper limits on the allowed precision.
+The variation that accepts a max ensures that the precision is always between 0 and the maximum value.
+The variation that accepts a function to compute the length of the non-redacted rendition ensures that the precision is always between 0 and one half the length of the non-redacted rendition, rounded down.

+The `defaulted(…)` methods return functions that limit the default precision to one half the length of the non-redacted rendition, but do not interfere with explicitly provided precisions.

+The `mask(…)` methods return functions that replace all but *precision* characters with a predefined masking character.

 ## MaskedField